ploomber/ploomber/doc/api/spec.rst

           # schema and prefix determined by a parameter
           product: ['{{some_schema}}', '{{some_prefix}}_name', table]

-This can help you keep products generated by a different set of parameters in different locations.
+This can help you keep products generated by runs with different parameters in different locations.

 These are the most common use cases, but you can use placeholders anywhere in your ``pipeline.yaml`` values (not keys):